tomvannuenen/corporeal/README.md

 User can opt for a .csv file with these relative frequencies of the word.

 <h4>Concordances</h4>
 User is asked for a word.
 Output is the lexical context of this chosen word per file in the subcorpus.
-The program iterates randomly through the corpus (instead of alphabetically, as with the other functions): this can be useful if you want to manually check the lexical context of a certain word in the corpus.
+The program can iterate alphabetically or randomly through the corpus: the latter is useful if you want to manually review the lexical context of a certain word in the corpus.

 <h4>Top clusters (bi- or trigrams)</h4>
 User is asked for a word and whether to look for bi- or trigrams.
 The program searches through the entire corpus and finally outputs the top-N most frequent bi- or trigrams involving the chosen word.
 User selects how many top bi- or trigrams are found (between 1 and 100).